Trauma Release Work

-Drawing on Reichian bodywork, bioenergetics, Chinese qigong and the shaking traditions of the Kalihari, emotional release work uses movement, breath and sound to bring old emotions, traumas and habits to the surface and through awareness and expression allows them to be resolved and released.
+Drawing on Reichian bodywork, bioenergetics, Chinese qigong and the shaking traditions of the Kalihari, trauma release work uses movement, breath and sound to bring old emotions, traumas and habits to the surface and through awareness and expression allows them to be resolved and released.
 This can effectively clear patterns we have been carrying since birth, or since childhood, and can also be helpful for people with Post-Traumatic Stress symptoms.

-Inspired by the work of Grof and shaped by traditions of Shamanic journeying, Ecstatic Breathwork uses breath and music to take the mind into an altered (ecstatic) state in which powerful healing experiences tend to occur.
+Inspired by the work of Grof and shaped by traditions of Shamanic journeying, Shamanic Breathwork uses breath and music to take the mind into an altered state in which powerful healing experiences tend to occur.
 Visions of our personal history, or of a symbolic and archetypal nature lead to shifts in our relationship with ourself and our world.

 Sometimes the most effective way to release and resolve emotional and personal issues isn't through 'talk-based' therapy, but by working directly with the body.
 This is true because emotional reactions and traumas are not only psychological, but are also physical.
 Old, unresolved feelings and behavioural habits can become locked into our muscular patterns, our postures, the pattern of our breath and the way we move our body.